2008 Savannah State Tigers football team: Charleston Southern

-Mississippi Valley State University
+Mississippi Valley State

 Mississippi Valley State University's QB Paul Roberts threw a game-winning touchdown (one of three) with five seconds left in the game as the Delta Devils came from behind to beat Savannah State 22–20 and salvage their homecoming celebration.

 The Delta Devils held a 9–3 lead at the end of the first quarter, but the Tigers went back on top, 13–9, at halftime.
 The Tigers took a 20–16 lead with 36 seconds to play in the fourth quarter before Mississippi Valley State scored the final touchdown for the victory.

 SSU QB Kurvin Curry passed for 173 yards and one touchdown.
 He rushed for 79 yards.

 The Delta Devils moved to 2–4 on the season while the Tigers fell to 3–5.

-Concordia College
+Concordia (AL)

 A 2008 Homecoming crowd of 9,217 at T.A.
 Wright Stadium watched as the Tigers overcame a 7–6 lead by Concordia College and a second quarter injury by starting quarterback Kurvin Curry for a 23–7 victory.
 This marked the first Homecoming game win for the Tigers since 2004 as SSU improved to 4–5 on the season.

 Junior QB JaCorey Kilcrease, last season's starting quarterback, replaced Curry in the game, engineering four scoring drives, including 17 points in the fourth quarter.
 He completed 9-of-11 passes for 58 yards with no interceptions.
 The Tigers' offense committed no turnovers while the Tigers' defense intercepted three passes.
 Running back Justin Babb ran for 164 yards on 19 carries and freshman kicker Derek Williams made field goals of 27, 26 and 24 yards, and kicked two extra points.